EvolvingLMMs-Lab/lean-runner/docs/index.md

     ---

-    All logs are persistently stored in a SQLite database for easy access. 报别崩溃重跑的烦恼。
+    All logs are persistently stored in a SQLite database for easy access.
+Say goodbye to the frustration of crashes and re-runs.

 -   :gear: __Flexible__